CSchoel/shm-conduction/README.md

 2. Clone this repository with Git or download a [ZIP file of the current master branch](https://github.com/CSchoel/shm-contraction/archive/master.zip) and extract it with an archive manager of your choice.
 3. Start OMEdit and open the folder `SHMConduction` with "File" → "Load Library".

-For Figure 1:
+For Figure 2:

 * Open the model `SHMConduction.Examples.ModularExample` (select from "Libraries Browser" on the left hand side with a double click).
 * Simulate the model with "Simulation" → "Simulate".
 * In the "Variables Browser" on the right hand side select the variables `monC.T_cont` and `modC.T`.

-For Figure 2:
+For Figure 4:

 * Open the model `SHMConduction.Examples.PVCExample` (select from "Libraries Browser" on the left hand side with a double click).
 * Navigate to the "Text View" (![blue rectangle with white lines of code](TextViewOMEdit_13.gif)) in the gray bar under the tab `PVCExample`.
-* Change the value of the parameter `with_sinus` either to `true` to produce the left subfigure or to `false` for the right subfigure.
+* Change the value of the parameter `with_sinus` either to `true` to produce Figure 4a or to `false` for Figure 4b.
 * Simulate the model with "Simulation" → "Simulate".
 * In the "Variables Browser" on the right hand side select the variable `con.T`.